dice-group/IGUANA/docs/usage/tutorial.md

 touch benchmark-suite.yml
 ```

-Add the following subsections to this file, or simply go to [#Full Configuration](configuration#full-example) and add
+Add the following subsections to this file, or simply go to the [Full Configuration](#full-configuration) and add
 the whole piece to it.

 Be aware that Iguana will be started from the directory `myBenchmark/iguana/`, thus paths will need to use `../` to get the correct paths.